mahedi-kaysar/wordchain/README.md

 # Word Chain Solver
 A Java library for word chain solver.
 More specifically, an algorithm for transforming one word to another word using the dictionary words as a intermediate transformations.
-This algorithm find the shortest path to make the transformation.
-The algorithm complexity is O(N2) where N is the number of words (length of each words is the source or targeted word's length) in the dictionary.
+This algorithm finds the shortest path to make the word being transformation.

 # Installing
 This project is compiled with Java 1.8 and [Apache Maven](https://maven.apache.org/)